Ville-Backelind/portscan/README.md

 Scan for open ports, but only if you have permission to do so.
 DON'T BREAK THE LAW.

-flags:
+flags
  -h
       Help
  -end int
       Ending port number (default 65535)
   -start int
       Starting port number (default 1)
   -url string
       Give an URL or IP to be scanned (default "127.0.0.1")

 Example:
 ```